ffund/compe-design-project/lab4/parallel.md

 lcd_byte(0b01001110, LCD_CHR)
 ```

+Let's inspect this signal.
+The instructions below are for `piscope`, but you can use the Logic Analyzer tool on the Analog Discovery 2 if you prefer.
+(If you use the AD2, you can use the row of "header" that came with it to more easily connect multiple DIO pins on the AD2 to the adjacent breadboard rows.)

-Let's inspect this signal in piscope.
-In a VNC session, run
+If you are using `piscope`: in a VNC session, run

 ```
 sudo pigpiod